cchitsiang/awesome-stars/topics.md

 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired unified data platform with additional data mesh and RPA capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a
 - [multiprocessio/datastation](https://github.com/multiprocessio/datastation) - App to easily query, script, and visualize data from every database, file, and API.
 - [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!
-- [growthbook/growthbook](https://github.com/growthbook/growthbook) - Open Source Feature Flagging and A/B Testing Platform
+- [growthbook/growthbook](https://github.com/growthbook/growthbook) - Open Source Feature Flags, Experimentation, and Product Analytics
 - [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
 Both self-hosted and Cloud-hosted.
 - [CJWorkbench/cjworkbench](https://github.com/CJWorkbench/cjworkbench) - The data journalism platform with built in training
 - [airbnb/knowledge-repo](https://github.com/airbnb/knowledge-repo) - A next-generation curated knowledge sharing platform for data scientists and other technical professions.